trane-project/trane-music/courses/major_pentatonic_scale/basics/exercise_5/front.md

-What interval from the tonic is degree number 5 of the major pentatonic scale?
+What interval from the tonic is degree number 5 of the Major Pentatonic scale?